elzurdo/elzurdo.github.io/_posts/2021-10-12-start_ask_why_part2.md

 #### Summary

-To conclude this first post, we have demonstrated that data on its own is a first good step, but it is limited to association.
+To conclude this second post, we have demonstrated that data on its own is a first good step, but on their own data is limited to association analyses.
 To unveil causality one has to identify how the data might have been generated.
 We saw, e.g, that ice cream sales and drowning rates depend on a common cause parameter, the weather, not on each other.